sebnitu/vrembem/packages/base/README.md

 #### `@mixin spacing($spacing, $imp: null)`

-Output the spacing styles for the elements it's applied.
-Styles are applied to an elements children.
+Output the spacing styles for an element.
+Styles are applied to an elements children using the `> *` selector.

 **Arguments**